 From the employee’s perspective, this might be their first exposure to investing and financial planning.
 It can be overwhelming at first.
 As an employer, you should take the time to develop an overall strategy to maximize their experience to get the most out of the plan.
 The following are some tips that you can use to help your staff get the most out of your plan.

-Encourage the Benefits of Enrollment
+Encourage the Benefits of Enrolment

 Because most employer sponsored retirement plans are set up as voluntary, the decision to participate is often left up entirely to the plan member.
 Most of our clients have high participation rates.
 But even with all the benefits available to plan members, some employees will not sign up for your plan.
 More commonly we have found that it is employees using their own self-directed accounts who choose not to participate.
 Reasons vary, but more commonly the employee believes they will outperform the available options in the group plan.
 The mistake here is overlooking the matching contribution employers make on their behalf.
 Often a reminder is needed that these matching amounts are 1) free money, set aside for their retirement and 2) a 100% rate of return on any money they contribute that is entitled to match.

-To promote enrollment, offer ongoing education sessions that highlight all of the plan benefits and encourage your employees to sign up.
+To promote enrolment, offer ongoing education sessions that highlight all of the plan benefits and encourage your employees to sign up.
 Work with your advisor to put together communication pieces (email templates, flyers and posters for the office, how to videos) that will help you get the message out to your staff.

 And a reminder that email campaigns should be sent annually to those employees who have still not enrolled.
-From an HR perspective you want to document that you have communicated the plan to the employee and given them an opportunity to enroll.
+From an HR perspective you want to document that you have communicated the plan to the employee and given them an opportunity to enrol.

 Encourage goal settings